jelmer/janitor/README.md

 Design
 ======

-The janitor is made up out of multiple components.
-The majority of these are not Debian-specific.
-The janitor is built on top of [silver-platter](https://github.com/jelmer/silver-platter) and relies on that project for most of the grunt work.
+The janitor is made up out of multiple components. he janitor is built on top of [silver-platter](https://github.com/jelmer/silver-platter) and relies on that project for most of the grunt work.

-There are several cron jobs that run daily:

-* the *package_metadata* syncer imports package metadata from UDD
-* the *candidate* syncer determines candidates

 Several permanently running jobs: